picimako/intellij-inspections/inspections/sauce_labs.md

 At the moment this template supports only the `sauce:options` capability (since that is only one with the `sauce:` prefix), in the future it can be extended to any SauceLabs capability names that might be introduced.

-This inspection would signal a code snippet like the following, as incorrect:

 | Compliant code | Non-compliant code |
 |---|---|
 | <pre>capabilities.setCapability("sauce:options", sauceOptions);</pre> | <pre>capabilities.setCapability("sauce:opts", sauceOptions);</pre> |